AntGPT: Can Large Language Models Help Long-term Action Anticipation from Videos?

 • What is a good interface between videos and LLMs for the LTA task?: We experimented with various preprocessing techniques and found that representing video segments as discrete action labels are quite performant to interact with the LLMs, allowing LLMs to perform downstream reasoning from video observations.

-• Can LLMs infer the goals and are they helpful for top-down LTA?: We conclude that LLMs can infer the goals and they are particularly helpful for goal-conditioned top-down LTA.
+• Can LLMs infer the goals and are they helpful for top-down LTA?: We find that LLMs can infer the goals and they are particularly helpful for goal-conditioned top-down LTA.
 As demonstrated in our experiment, our goal-conditioned framework consistently performs better than our vision-only frameworks.

 Result Visualization